codr7/gfoo/README.md

 [String]
 ```

-### the stack
+### stacks
-Literals, values of bindings and results from operations are pushed on the stack.
+Literals, values of bindings and results from operations are pushed on a stack.

 ```
   1 2 3